SSN235/Neuron-Gene-Expression-Prediction/README.md

 🌐 **[NGEP Validator](https://ngep-validator-frontend.pages.dev/)**

-The validator allows you to:
+The validator lets you:
-- Select how many neurons to validate (1–1000+)
+- Pick how many neurons to test (1–1000+)
-- Automatically fetch fresh neuromorpho.org data (randomized to avoid training data overlap)
+- Automatically grab fresh data from neuromorpho.org (randomized, not from training)
-- Get real-time predictions with R², Pearson r, RMSE, and MAE
+- Get real-time predictions with performance metrics
-- Visualize predicted vs. actual expression
+- See predicted vs actual expression in a scatter plot
-- Assess model generalization on external data
+- Check if the model generalizes to new data

 **Backend:** Render | **Frontend:** Cloudflare Pages